sst/guide/_chapters/add-support-for-es6-and-typescript.md

 Here we are directly invoking the Lambda function.
 Though once deployed, we'll be invoking this function through the `/hello` API endpoint (as we [talked about in the last chapter]({% link _chapters/setup-the-serverless-framework.md %})).

 Now we are almost ready to deploy our Lambda function and API.
-But before we do that let's quickly look at one of the other things that's been setup for us in this starter project.
+But before we do that let's quickly look at one of the other things that's been set up for us in this starter project.

 ### Optimized Packages